dapphub/dapptools/src/seth/README.md

 Reads binary data from standard input and prints it as hex data.

+### `seth --from-fix`

+Convert fixed point numbers into parsed integers with the specified number of decimals.

+    seth --from-fix <decimals> <value>

+For example, use `seth --to-fix 6 1` to convert 1 USDC into the parsed quantity of 1,000,000 USDC

 ### `seth --from-wei`

 Convert a wei amount into another unit (ETH by default).